mrkomal/COVID_in_India/README.md

 # COVID_in_India
-Description :page_with_curl:
+Description :page_with_curl: <br />
-~ The aim of this project was to plot and analyze COVID19 data in India (statewise) taken from kaggle.com website.
+~ The aim of this project was to plot and analyze COVID19 data in India (statewise) taken from kaggle.com website. <br />
 ~ Project was done with the use of Python in Jupyter Notebook - popular application for analysis.

 In a nutshell :chestnut: :